mazwat/mazwat.github.io/oop-ws.md

 ```
 ### Exercise 2

+Create a new application called **Smoothie Calculator**.
+We are going to use classess to manage different methods and properties.

 1. Create a class ``Smoothie`` and do the following:
 2. Create a property called ``Ingredients``.
 3. Create a ``GetCost`` method which calculates the total cost of the ingredients used to make the smoothie.